ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    7. Registration Center Configuration.
    8. Machine Configuration.
    9. Center to Machine mapping.
-   10. Center – User mapping.
+   10. Center â€“ User mapping.

    **User Mapping to the Local machine:**
    User can do the self-mapping to the local machine by using their user id and password [which is provided by admin user] and OTP shared to their mobile/ email id.